dagmawiii03/Sales_prediciton/README.md

 * Training and validating DL models;
 * MLOps  with DVC, CML, and MLFlow

-# Pipeline Design
+## ML Pipeline Design
 ![Pipeline Design](ML_practices/pipeline_design.png)

-# The tests from the modularized scripts are run in the following notebooks
+## The tests from the modularized scripts are run in the following notebooks
 * EDA analysis and Preprocessing ==> notebooks/Data_Exploration.ipynb
 * Deep learning ==> notebooks/LSTM_forecasting.ipynb